 Although violations of the Move Over Law are punishable simply as a moving violation, if you fail to follow the law, and an auto accident occurs, the impacts can be devastating and life-changing.
 So next time you see those flashing lights, reduce your speed move over as quickly and safely as possible.
 Abiding by the Move Over Law, and moving over and slowing down, can literally save the lives of many.

 Consult With a Long Island Car Accident Attorney at the Law Office of Cohen & Jaffe, LLP

 There is no excuse for negligent driving.
-If you have been involved in a car accident in Long Island due to the negligence of another driver that failed to follow the Move Over Law, contact the experienced and trusted personal injury lawyers at the Law Office of Cohen & Jaffe, LLP.
+If you have been involved in a car accident in Long Island due to the negligence of another driver that failed to follow the Move Over Law, contact the experienced and trusted personal injury lawyer in Long Island at the Law Office of Cohen & Jaffe, LLP.
 You deserve compensation for your injuries, and our accident lawyers will fight for your rights to help you receive justice.
-Contact us at (866) 895-0420 or fill out our free, no-obligation consultation form.
+Contact us at (516) 358-6900 or fill out our free, no-obligation consultation form.

 For a free legal consultation, call 516-358-6900The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Information on this website may not constitute the most up-to-date legal or other information and may not be applicable in your jurisdiction.